mizzmo/Maintainable_Software_With_Snake_Game/README.md

 <a name="introduction"></a>
 ### Introduction.
 This project is a simple Snake game.
-The user controls a snake an the aim is to eat fruits which give you points.
+The user controls a snake where the aim is to eat fruit to gain points and grow the snakes length.
 You can't hit yourself, the border walls, or the red walls, as this will end the game.
 The goal is high score.

 #### Installing and Running the project.